pyladies-bratislava/flask-backend/backend/GoogleCalendarAPI_docs.md

 ##### Step 3: _Storing Service Account Credentials in Heroku_
-When our website's backend hosted in [Heroku server](https://dashboard.heroku.com/apps/bratislava-flask-backend/) calls the Google Calendar APIs from Google Services it uses Service Account Credentials credentials for authentification.
+When our website's backend hosted in [Heroku server](https://dashboard.heroku.com/apps/bratislava-flask-backend/) calls the Google Calendar APIs from Google Services it uses the Service Account Credentials credentials for authentication.
 The credentials are stored as configuration variables in Heroku server.

 ##### Step 4: _Request and authentification of the Google Calendar APIs_